 If you find that you’re frequently or acutely plagued by sinus pain and pressure, consult with your doctor.

 The protective enamel on your teeth can erode for a variety of reasons, including age, tooth decay, and brushing vigorously.
 When tooth enamel has become too thin, the sensitive parts of your teeth become exposed.
 Then, your teeth become vulnerable to temperature sensitivities and other stimuli, including, and most commonly: cold.

 Ways to fight it: Caring for your teeth through diet and careful, gentle daily dental care is the best defense for preserving protective enamel erosion.
 But if you suspect you’re already experiencing enamel erosion, talk to your dentist.
 Your dentist may recommend a tooth-desensitizing toothpaste, a protective varnish, or discuss other available options for reducing enamel-related tooth sensitivity.

 Periodontal disease, or gum disease, is an inflammatory condition caused by bacteria in the mouth that, if left untreated, can result in tooth decay, gum recession, and bone loss.
 This process of degeneration can change the structure of the mouth, resulting in loose fillings, unstable bridges and dentures, even loose or lost teeth, all of which leave roots and sensitive dentin exposed.

 Ways to fight it: Proper oral hygiene is the only true defense against periodontal disease and its resulting pain and sensitivities.
 Daily dental care and regular dental exams and cleanings go a long way to help prevent periodontitis and gingivitis, and while once it develops it’s not reversible, your dentist can help stabilize gum disease and prevent it from advancing.

-Give your teeth a check-up this winter.
+Give your teeth a check-up this winter at a trusted Nevada Dentist.
 Contact Reno Dental Associates to schedule an appointment.